microsoft/Olive/docs/source/features/huggingface_model_optimization.md

 ```

 #### Optimum model
 Optimum model is a special case of PyTorch model.
-By specifying `OptimumModel` as `type`, the model path would be the model name.
-And add model components name.
-Olive will get the components from Huggingface hub:
+By specifying `OptimumModel` as `type`, the `model_path` should be the model's name.
+Then add the names of the model components to `model_components`.
+Olive will retrieve the components from Huggingface hub:

 ```json
 "input_model":{